why should you join?

 Please visit the Volunteer Page or call the National Office for more information.
 Ready to sign up?
 Click here to Volunteer!
 The form can also be acquired at the parent meeting and coaching clinic that occur a couple of weeks before the start of the season.
 Available volunteer positions are Head Coach, Assistant Coach, First-Aid and Registration.
 No prior experience is required except for First-Aid.

 Do you offer financial aid?

 Yes!
 Email us at [email protected] or contact our National Office toll-free at (888) 988-7985 and we will mail, fax or e-mail you a financial-aid request form and completion instructions, along with a site registration form if you do not already have one.
 Complete and return both forms to our office via mail or fax only.
 The deadline to apply is the same as the Regular Registration deadline.

 What if I cannot attend the parent meeting?

-Try to send your paperwork with a friend that will be attending the parent meeting.
-Otherwise, bring the completed player medical registration form (so your child can participate!) and, if you are volunteering, the volunteer application form to the site on the first day.
+Try to send your paperwork with a friend who will be attending the parent meeting.
+Otherwise, bring the completed player medical registration form (so your child can participate!) and, if you are volunteering, the volunteer application form, to the site on the first day.

 What if I cannot attend the coaching clinic?